clteams/tsakorpus-collab-extension/README.md

 ## Permission errors

-Possible permission errors related to Apache rw access can be resolved using `chmod` and `chown` instructions.
+Possible permission errors related to Apache rw access can be resolved by editing Apache configuration files as well as by using `chmod` and `chown` instructions.

 # License